OpsMx/enterprise-spinnaker/charts/oes/README.md

 		git clone https://github.com/OpsMx/enterprise-spinnaker.git

-- If Gate is accessible on a name other than spin-gate within the cluster, update spinnaker.baseurl property in enterprise-spinnaker/charts/oes/config/config.properties file to the correct value.
+- If Gate is accessible on a name other than spin-gate within the cluster, update spinGateURL property in enterprise-spinnaker/charts/oes/values.yaml file to the correct value.

 - Go to enterprise-spinnaker/charts/oes and deploy the chart, optionally specifying the namespace where Spinnaker is already installed

       cd enterprise-spinnaker/charts/oes
-      helm install oes . --set installSpinnaker=false [--namespace mynamespace]

-If using helm v2.x,
+      Update the values.yaml file with the below details (to install OES with Spinnaker) spinuser     # Spinnker login User name
+      spinpasswd   # Spinnker login User Password
+      oesGateURL   # OES Gate URL
+      oesUIcors    # Value of the OES UI URL Regex spinGateURL  # Spinnaker Gate URL
+      spinExternalGateURL ## Value of the Spinnaker URL to access spinnaker from UI

-      helm install -n oes . --set installSpinnaker=false [--namespace mynamespace]
+      helm install oes . --set installSpinnaker=false --set installRedis=true --set imageCredentials.username= --set imageCredentials.password= [--namespace mynamespace]

 ## Connecting to Spinnaker and OpsMx Enterprise Enterprise Extensions